risingwavelabs/risingwave/CONTRIBUTING.md

 git push origin HEAD -u
 ```

-After that, CI checks will begin on our branch, and the status will be automatically updated to
+After that, CI checks will begin on branches of RisingWave's main repo,
-PRs from forks.
+and the status will be automatically updated to PRs from forks.